-A list of American colleges in Florence.
-Programs are usually focused on Florentine Arts and Renaissance Culture.
+A list of American colleges in Florence in which programs are usually focused on Florentine Arts and Renaissance Culture.

 IE Academic Programs offers semester and summer courses in Italian Language, Arts and Humanities, Music, Social Sciences and Fine Arts, with transferable college credits.
 Courses, except for Italian language are mostly taught in English.

 The school is located on two floors of a historic building in Piazza del Duomo and hosts an international student body.

 To study on the Sarah Lawrence program in Florence is to inhabit history, to step into a living text; it is to directly encounter some of the world’s greatest art and gain the critical tools to confront it fully.